chrisemunt/mg_web/README.md

 * Protect against a memory violation that occasionally occurred after a failover event.
    * The symptom of this problem (for Windows hosts) is the following Event Log message: Exception caught in f:mg_web_execute: c0000005:30

-### v2.8.43 (23 April 2025):
+### v2.8.43 (23 April 2025)
    * Correct a fault in the buffer allocation for (particularly large) HTTP response headers.
       * The symptom of this problem (for Windows hosts) is the following Event Log message: Exception caught in f:mg_web_process: c0000005:40

+### v2.8.44 (1 May 2025)
+   * Check that there's enough memory available to service a web request before proceeding.
+      * If a web server host is low in memory, an HTTP 500 error will be immediately returned to the client and a "Memory Allocation" error written to the event log.